sunakk8/moonshine/README.md

 Moonshine's compute requirements scale with the length of input audio.
 This means that shorter input audio is processed faster, unlike existing Whisper models that process everything as 30-second chunks.
 To give you an idea of the benefits: Moonshine processes 10-second audio segments _5x faster_ than Whisper while maintaining the same (or better!)
 WER.

+Moonshine Base is approximately 400MB, while Tiny is around 190MB.
+Both publicly-released models currently support English only.

-This repo hosts the inference code for Moonshine.
+This repo hosts inference code and demos for Moonshine.

 - [Installation](#installation)
   - [1.
 Create a virtual environment](#1-create-a-virtual-environment)